r-devel/r-dev-web/WindowsBuilds/winutf8/ucrt3/howto.md

 Download and unpack Tcl/Tk bundle from [here](https://www.r-project.org/nosvn/winutf8/ucrt3/), a file currently named `Tcl.zip`.
 Download R sources.
-Download and apply patches for R (please note that the numbers 80912-4742 need to be replaced by the current ones, there is always only one version available at the time; see the [README](https://svn.r-project.org/R-dev-web/trunk/WindowsBuilds/winutf8/ucrt3/r_packages/README_checks) for more information about versioning)
+Download and apply patches for R (please note that the numbers 80912 and 4742 need to be replaced by the current ones, there is always only one version available at the time; see the [README](https://svn.r-project.org/R-dev-web/trunk/WindowsBuilds/winutf8/ucrt3/r_packages/README_checks) for more information about versioning)